 I. What is Coherence?

 Coherence describes the way anything, such as an argument (or part of an argument) “hangs together.”
-If something has coherence, its parts are well-connected and heading in the same direction.
-Without coherence, any discussion is difficult for a reader to follow and may not make sense.
+If something has coherence, its parts are well-connected and all heading in the same direction.
+Without coherence, a discussion may not make sense or may be difficult for the audience to follow.
 It’s an extremely important quality of formal writing.

 Coherence is relevant to every level of organization, from the sentence level up to the complete argument.
 However, we’ll be focused on the paragraph level in this article.
 That’s because: